 - Making boring data and numbers look good

-Notice how this infographic generously uses white space, bright colors, icons and data widgets to convey information, rather than stuffing in large chunks of text.
+Notice how it generously uses white space, bright colors, and illustrations to convey information, rather than a wall of text.

 There are tons of different types of infographics you can use in your content marketing strategy, including statistical, timeline, flowchart, informational and list infographics.

 It entirely depends on the nature of your content and what you hope to achieve with it.

 Why infographics should be part of your content marketing strategy

 Okay, so first of all…

 They look great.
 Infographics can make even the dullest of topics look interesting.

 What would you rather read?
 Ten pages of a text-only research paper or a colorful image summarizing all the key findings?
 Exactly.